 the earth made God’s stomach turn

-You will recall that the Friulian la tristerie means wickedness.
+Recall that the Friulian la tristerie means wickedness.
 The expression plen incolm di translates as full of, filled with, brimming with.

 la tiere e jere plene incolme di tristerie